vvvv/AppWithPluginsDemo/README.md

 ## Notes for devvvvs
 ### TODOs
+- Add assembly resolver for plugins so they can have reference third partly dlls the host does not have
+- Make sure node factories get notified about new plugins at runtime
 - `PatchPath` node needs to be copied to each plugin to work correctly
 - Build plugin which makes use of native dll
 - Review internal code of Stride asset bundle loading